SHAREHOLDER ALERT: WeissLaw LLP Reminds FLIR, PS, TCF and SNCA Shareholders About Its Ongoing Investigations

 [email protected]

 - Warning!
-GuruFocus has detected 7 Warning Signs with NAS:FLIR.
+GuruFocus has detected 6 Warning Signs with NAS:TCF.
 Click here to check it out.

 FLIR Systems, Inc. (NASDAQ: FLIR)